AzeHie/bike-app/README.md

 - Run backend tests in the same way as frontend, but in the backend folder.

 GOOGLE MAP IN APP:
-- It's possible that MAP is not working anymore in JUNE, because of free trial has ended.
+- It's possible that MAP will no longer work in JUNE, because of free trial has ended.
 But if necessary I can active it again.

 HOW TO INSTALL AND MANUALLY TEST THE APPLICATION:
 - App is built and tested in windows, not sure how it works with linux.
 Node has to be installed on the computer.